World3D

 World3D.addEventListener("SPOT_CHANGE", (event) => console.log(event.value));

-The images of a cube are being fetched during Cube.init()
+The images of a cube are being fetched during Cube.init(), which is

 called before the transition to the next cube happens.